kwangbkim/IBAlgoTrader/Readme.txt

 with had any worth (it did not, in fact it had negative worth on my bank account).
 This is all the code I used to run my strategy.

-For my info check out my site at : kwangbkim.com
+For more info check out my site at : kwangbkim.com

 ----------------------------------------------------------------------
 Descriptions